 Schools have an obligation to students that extends beyond providing a safe and appropriate education.
 Although students are minors, they still have important rights that schools must respect.
 Too often, teachers and school administrators throw their hands up in the air when a parent raises an issue.
 An Austin school law lawyer can help make sure that school administrators take you seriously and advocate on behalf of your child’s rights.

 At the Law Office of Jason Wright, PLLC, we help parents protect their children’s rights at school.
 We understand that nothing is more important than your child’s education.
 When something comes up at school—whether it be a disciplinary issue or an IEP-related concern—it can be highly frustrating when the school is unwilling to deal with it effectively.
 You may feel as though the school is not taking you seriously, and it may not be.
-The Austin school law firm lawyers at the Law Office of Jason Wright handle all types of issues that come up between schools and students, helping parents ensure their children get the education they need, deserve and are legally entitled to.
+The Austin school law firm lawyers at the Law Office of Jason Wright handle all types of issues that come up between schools and students, helping parents ensure their children get the education they need, deserve and are legally entitled to under federal and state law.

 To most, “school law” relates to education-related obligations a school has to each student.
 To be sure, this covers a large portion of the type of issues that fall under the school law umbrella.
 However, school law also extends to many other problems between students, teachers, administrators and school districts.